 8. Sweet potato.
 I’m not going to lie to you.
 Sweet potatoes are not difficult to grow, especially in the south, but man oh man they can be a pain in the you know what.
 Sweet potatoes can totally take over your garden with their invasive creeping vines, and they must be harvested regularly and really managed well.
 Sweet potatoes do contain a ton of antioxidants and minerals and definitely belong on your grocery list if you’re not going to grow them yourself.
 One of my favorite ways to cook them is to put them in the slow cooker on low first thing in the morning.
 Then I can have perfectly cooked sweet potatoes at dinner time!

-One of my favorite recipes from the 21 Day Knockout featuring a root vegetable is Beef Burgers with Citrus Beets.
+One of my favorite recipes featuring a root vegetable is Beef Burgers with Citrus Beets.
 Check out the recipe below:

 Beef Burgers with Citrus Beets